 Using less water

-Using infrastructure to deliver water to high value sites, and changing the way dams and rivers are managed can help us to achieve better environmental outcomes with less water.
+Using infrastructure to deliver water to high value sites, and changing the way dams and rivers are managed, can help us achieve better environmental outcomes with less water.
 In many cases, environmental works like flow regulators, pumps and channels are the only way to get water to many of the sites that need it.
 This approach works when there is not enough water to flood wetlands naturally.
 In some areas, options to ease delivery constraints are also being investigated to allow higher flows down the river.
 Creating the large flows required to flood these areas naturally would need massive volumes of water and would damage private land and public infrastructure, such as bridges and roads.

 Large-scale environmental works have been completed as part of the Living Murray Program and are already delivering results at Chowilla Floodplain, Gunbower Forest, Hattah Lakes, Koondrook-Perricoota Forest, Lindsay Island and Mulcra Island.
 We are seeing improvements in vegetation health, successful waterbird breeding, and increases in fish populations: see Victoria’s Basin Plan report card.